Chuggintonsv2/BlckCDraft/README.md

    }
    ```

+4. Update the simulation mode settings as described in the previous section
-4. Redeploy to GitHub Pages:
+5. Redeploy to GitHub Pages:
    ```
    npm run deploy
    ```

 ## Getting Sepolia Testnet ETH

-To interact with the contract on Sepolia testnet, you'll need some test ETH:
+If you choose to run in real mode (not simulation), you'll need some test ETH:

 1. Visit a Sepolia faucet such as:
    - https://sepoliafaucet.com/